top of page

 experience

 The one-to-one format offers a highly personalised learning experience that, regardless of skill level, significantly accelerates understanding and growth.
-For unlike group workshops, which must cater to a wide range of abilities (and attitudes), my course is tailored to the individual.
+For unlike group tours, which must cater to a wide range of abilities and aspirations, my course is tailored to the individual.
 This means the focus is on their specific goals, whether that is mastering manual settings, improving composition, developing a personal style, or preparing for professional work.

 Instant feedback

-Another benefit is immediate feedback.
-As a client shoots, I can observe their process and offer guidance on atmospheric considerations, compositional stance, camera settings and creative decisions in real-time.
+Another benefit is immediate feedback for those starting out.
+As the client shoots, I can observe their process and offer guidance on atmospheric considerations, compositional stance, camera settings and creative decisions in real-time.
 Any issues can be addressed on the spot, turning potential frustration into valuable advancement.
 Such instancy builds confidence and reduces the trial-and-error that often impedes self-taught progression.

 Flexibility is key

 A key advantage comes in delivering a bespoke course in line with current skill levels.
-The flexibility of one-to-one focus means it can be structured to exactly suit a client’s aspirations, comfort levels, and be adapted to the optimum pace and approach to learning.
+The one-to-one flexibility of focus means it can be structured to perfectly suit a client’s aspirations, comfort levels, and be adapted to their optimum pace and approach to learning.
 This is particularly relevant in the studio, where time is not wasted covering aspects that are already understood; instead, more attention can be given to potential growth areas.
-Such focus is particularly valuable when teaching advanced editing, proofing and printing techniques.
+This is particularly valuable when teaching advanced editing, proofing and printing techniques.

 No pressure